OSInside/kiwi/doc/source/troubleshooting/boxbuild_tweaks.rst

   $ qemu-img resize Ubuntu-Box.x86_64-1.22.04-System-BuildBox.qcow2 +20G

-2. When relaunching your `kiwi` box build, make sure you use `--no-snapshot` and `--box-debug` options within your build command/script.
+2. When relaunching your `kiwi-ng` box build, make sure you use `--no-snapshot` and `--box-debug` options within your build command/script.
 Example:

 .. code:: bash